Wondering how your crypto gift will be taxed?

 Looking for an easy way to track your crypto taxes?Â

-Whether you’re buying, selling, receiving, or giving away cryptocurrency, one thing remains true: dealing with your crypto taxes can feel stressful.Â
+Whether you’re buying, selling, receiving, or gifting cryptocurrency, one thing remains true: reporting your crypto taxes can be difficult and stressful.Â